-Mobile-first indexing is being widely discussed these days as Google rolls out its new effort to make the mobile browsing experience more enjoyable.
+Mobile-first indexing is being widely discussed these days by SEO agencies as Google rolls out its new effort to make the mobile browsing experience more enjoyable.

 Still, there remains a lot of confusion over what this will mean for retailers and other business owners.
 How will the transition impact traffic to your site?
 Will it influence your conversion rate?

 Only time will tell.
 But thankfully, there are a number of things you can do to prepare your site for the Google shift.